 While observing myself and my clients, It has been my experience that there is a Cycle of Acceptance that we all go through, when we experience hair loss and then also with our eventual decision to wear hair.

 I see the cycle as two circles, one larger with a smaller circle in the center of it.
 We must travel them both to get to a place of peace with our hair loss.
 This cycle is a journey that is deeply personal, that everyone must take their time to complete.

-The first circle is where we notice that something is changing with our hair, we may look different in photos, we might notice a shrinking pony tail; having to loop the hairband one extra time.
+The first circle is where we notice that something is changing with our hair: we may look different in photos, we might notice a shrinking pony tail and having to loop the hairband one extra time.
 Something is changing and this begins to occupy our thoughts.
 We may start to collect or count the hairs that are left on the bathroom counter or in our brushes.
 We start to closely watch the weather, how windy, rainy or sunny will it be today.